How many types of ramen do you know?

 コーン corn

-The dish was introduced from China with the opening of Japan in the Meiji era, spread from 横浜中華街 (Yokohama Chinatown) throughout the country, and quickly becoming a national favorite.
+With the opening of Japan in the Meiji era, the dish spread from 横浜中華街(よこはまちゅうかがい) (Yokohama Chinatown) throughout the country and quickly becoming a national favorite.